 We’ve found the best savings to be the lift pass offers, which seem to be released around October and November time for January, February and March dates.
 Unfortunately these are for set dates and set locations, and sometimes set accommodation so check the small print.
 Basically it all depends on how flexible you can be with the options provided.

 Top Booking Tip!

 We’ve recommend to include everything in the one booking, i.e. flights, accommodation, transfers, equipment (skis, boots, poles) and lift passes.
-If you prefer booking through the likes of Thomas Cook, most of the time they can match deals that you find with Crystal Ski, Ski France or Neilson Ski.
+If you prefer booking through travel agents, then you will find that most of the time they can match deals that you will find with Crystal Ski, Ski France or Neilson Ski.

 Skiing Accommodation – Chalets or Hotel?

 If you’ve got a big group then the chalets can be a great cost effective option.
 If not then there’s plenty of variety ranging from basic self-catering, up to nice hotels with heated pools and including meals if wanted.

 It’s worth noting that accommodation in ski resorts can be a little basic, especially when compared to hotels for other types holidays.
 This is because your hotel is simply a place to rest your head and prepare yourself for another day on the slopes.

 As part of your booking it’s best to include your skis, boots and poles, after all this is only your first trip.
 You can look into buying your own for your second trip, as we know you’ll be as hooked as we were and soon be rushing back for more!